 - She always yells at me for no reason.

-Note that actions verbs are dived into two categories based on different basis.
+Note that actions verbs are dived into two categories based.
 Let’s study them.

 - Transitive and Intransitive verbs